-There is a great video on their site showing how these Mycelium bricks can even surpass cement bricks in their toughness and resistance to natural elements such as a fire.
+There is a great video on their site showing how these Mycelium bricks can even surpass cement bricks in their toughness and resistance.

 Mushrooms are a pretty amazing plant, and we look forward to seeing what other amazing products will be created that will change the way we live.

 Looking for other innovative ideas for living a greener lifestyle?